+Ah, Amsterdam.
+Often you will get the sticky sweet smell of a joint as you walk around town.
 A visit to Amsterdam is generally associated with a visit to a coffeeshop.
 Not always, but generally.
-Here is some information about coffeeshops, the culture, the law and the changing situation.
+Here is some information about coffeeshops, the culture, the law, and the changing situation.
 The Netherlands used to be one of the only places in the world you could walk around smoking a joint and not worry about being arrested.
 It seems this tolerant situation is finally spreading to the rest of the world.
 The war on drugs has become ‘the sensible war on not all drugs’.

-Many of the US states have fully legalised growth and sale, Canada, Uruguay, Belgium, Portugal, Switzerland to name just a few.
-So does that mean going to Amsterdam to get stoned is less of a pull factor that it used to be?
-Certainly and in many ways the timing is good as Amsterdam wanted to lose that image anyway.
+Firstly, many of the US states have fully legalised growth and sale, including Canada, Uruguay, Belgium, Portugal, and Switzerland, to name just a few.
+So does that mean going to Amsterdam to get stoned is less of a pull factor than it used to be?
+Indeed and in many ways, the timing is good as Amsterdam wanted to lose that image anyway.

-While this situation of tolerance has been in place for the coffee shops, cultivation of cannabis and supply the coffee shops was always illegal.
-That paradox is about to end though, as the government is to start growing weed and supplying the coffeeshops itself.
-The government hopes that this will create 2 big benefits :
+Secondly, while this tolerance situation has been in place for the coffeeshops in Amsterdam, the cultivation of cannabis and supplying the coffee shops was always illegal.
+That paradox is about to end, though, as the government is to start growing weed and supplying the coffeeshops.
+The government hopes that this will create two big benefits :

 - To earn large amounts of new revenue for the government.

-It started in different times.
-The 60’s were over and Amsterdam was a peace and love place with a reputation for tolerance.
+People would not recognise old Amsterdam if they could travel back in time.
+It was so different.
+The ’60s were over, and Amsterdam was a peace and love place with a reputation for tolerance.
 Artists from across the world flooded to Amsterdam.
-In the 70’s the drug laws changed and possession of small amounts of cannabis was no longer a police issue.
-So too was smoking it in certain cafés known as Coffee Shops.
+In the ’70s, the drug laws changed, and possessing small amounts of cannabis was no longer a police issue.
+So too was smoking it in certain cafés known as coffeeshops.
 Over time an industry sprung up.
-Nowadays the ‘industry’ has tight regulations.
-Amsterdam has lost roughly half of its coffee shops in the last decade.
+Nowadays, the ‘industry’ has tight regulations.
+Amsterdam has lost roughly half of its coffeeshops in the last decade.
 The oldest one, ‘Mellow Yellow’ was forced to close due to new laws banning coffee shops within 250 metres of a school.

-You cannot buy alcohol in a coffeeshop.
-Many have a range of delicious drinks and foods for your to enjoy.
-Rules for the owner include
+You cannot buy alcohol in a coffee shop.
+Many have a range of delicious drinks and foods for you to enjoy.
+Rules for the owner include:

-- A maximum of 5 grams per person may be sold any one time.
+- A maximum of 5 grams per person may be sold at any one time.

-- No hard drugs allowed for sale or consumption
+- No hard drugs are allowed for sale or consumption

-- No nuisance in or around the coffee shop tolerated.
+- No nuisance in or around the coffee shop is tolerated.